 Current solutions for digitizing photographically-derived live-action 4D human content fall into two principal categories: high resolution discrete sequential 3D models (useful for visual effects production where there is no limit on bandwidth) and low resolution temporally compressed streamable assets (useful for interactive devices where bandwidth is an issue).
-At each step of both of those workflows, best practice processes evolve out of a combination of collaboration across and within disciplines.
-Open standards are needed at each step in order for vendors to understand the data that they are receiving and to describe the data that they are generating: including format, resolution, compression, decompression, scale, origin, and camera parameters.
+At each step of the workflows for both, best practice processes evolve out of close collaboration both within and across disciplines.
+In order to facilitate multi-vendor workflows, open standards are needed at each step in order for vendors to understand the data that they are receiving and to describe the data that they are generating: including format, resolution, compression, decompression, scale, origin, and camera parameters.
 Such basic workflow standards are needed for collaboration and competition to flourish and for multi-vendor workflows and solutions to answer the needs of clients today and in the future.

-Despite the relatively high data density and complexity of 4D data compared with traditional 2D motion pictures, simple standards, official or unofficial, that facilitate multi-vendor workflows should be relatively easy to define.
+Despite the relatively high data density and complexity of 4D data compared with traditional 2D motion pictures, simple open standards, official or unofficial, that facilitate multi-vendor workflows leveraging existing formats, and extensions of existing formats, should be relatively easy to define.
 Doing so will in turn fuel opportunities for growth and collaboration across the specialized processes of 4D content creation, editing, and playback.

-After "stage one" standards for workflows are established, "stage two" standards for temporally compressed streamable, and eventually playable (rigged and reanimatable) assets will also be needed.
+After "Stage One" open standards for workflows are established, "Stage Two" open standards for new formats for temporally compressed streamable, and eventually playable (rigged and reanimatable) 4D assets will also be needed.
 Animated textures derived from photogrammetry are expensive in terms of bandwidth.
 Multiple competitive solutions for temporal compression of both geometries and textures are needed so that natural market selection can promote the best solutions to their targeted platforms and use-cases.
-Vendors developing such solutions need content producers to deliver professionally and predictably shot, formatted, and documented data for ingest into downstream compression and rigging processes.
-Additionally, because of the amount of research and software that has already been developed with respect to retopology, compression, and autorigging, "stage two" standards will need to take into account the need for industry participants to bring their innovations to a multi-vendor workflow while preserving their opportunity to be paid for their software.
-This will require an open community that respects, communicates with, and engages with one another.
-Getting to that point sooner than later is why I see the potential for relationships and collaboration across the industry resulting from "stage one" open workflow standards, as described above, as the first step towards the more complex "stage two" open standards needed for cross-platform, resolution-independent 4D temporal compression codecs and rigged playable assets.
+Vendors developing such solutions need content producers to deliver professionally and predictably shot and documented data for ingest into downstream compression and autorigging processes.
+Additionally, because of the amount of research and software that has already been developed with respect to retopology, compression and autorigging, "Stage Two" format standards will need to take into account the need for industry participants to bring their innovations to multi-vendor workflows while preserving their opportunity to be paid for their software.
+This will require an open community that respects, communicates and engages with one another.
+Getting to that point sooner than later is why I see the potential for relationships and collaboration across the industry resulting from "Stage One" open workflow standards, as described above, as the first step towards the more complex "Stage Two" open format standards needed for cross-platform, resolution-independent 4D temporal compression codecs and rigged playable assets.

-"Stage two" standard content needs to be as portable across platforms as JPEG images and MPEG-4 videos are today.
+"Stage Two" open standard format content needs to be as portable across platforms as JPEG images and MPEG-4 videos are today.

 Where We Are Now

-Most of the work required for rigged, playable 4D assets as it relates to machine vision and machine learning is already at an advanced stage of development, particularly in academia.
+Significant work on compression and transmission standards for non-playable volumetric video is already well underway at MPEG with MPEG-I Part 5, V3C (Visual Volumetric Video-based Coding).
+Most of the work required for rigged, playable 4D asset open standards as it relates to machine vision and machine learning is also already at an advanced stage of development, particularly in academia.
 The question is not can machine vision bring real world 4D human performance-based assets into computer graphics syntax, but rather how fast and efficiently can the industry as a whole do so in a way that is portable across easy to use workflows, platforms, and devices?
-The answer to that question is directly correlated to the question of how long it will take to establish workflow standards and processes for collaboration that enable the entire community to engage in producing solutions.
+The answer to that question is directly correlated to the question of how long it will take to establish open standards and processes for collaboration that enable the entire community to engage in producing solutions.